pantheon-systems/documentation/source/content/guides/sso/04-shibboleth-sso.md

 When using Composer to manage the SimpleSAMLphp library, you must store your config files outside of the vendor directory to prevent the files from being overwritten when you apply updates.
 You can use a symlink to allow SimpleSAMLphp to utilize the config files stored in the non-standard location.

-The commands below require a [nested docroot](/nested-docroot) structure and should all be run from the site root (not the nested docroot `web` directory).
+The commands below require a [nested docroot](/nested-docroot) structure and must all be run from the site root (not the nested docroot `web` directory).

 1. Add the SimpleSAMLphp library: